 The UKES describes the development of the British economy in the recent past rather precisely; particularly the expectations component has emerged as a valid tool for prognosis.
 It is calculated to scale so that a positive reading of the state component as well as the main index signals current economic expansion.
 Furthermore, the UKES generates these other signals:

-When the expectations graph rises through that of the state component, that is a valid signal for an economic upturn in the near future (3-6 months) and vice versa for a break-down through the state graph.
-When the state component, additionally, plots over the main index, that signals a healthy and stable economic expansion; when it plots beneath the main index, the current economic upturn has not yet solidified or the recession is persistent, respectively.
+If the expectations graph rises through that of the state component, that is a valid signal for an economic upturn in the near future (3-6 months) and vice versa for a break-down through the state graph.
+If the state component, additionally, plots over the main index, that signals a healthy and stable economic expansion; when it plots beneath the main index, the current economic upturn has not yet solidified or the recession is persistent, respectively.

 Individual country ranges according to historic max-/min levels